 FinCen proposes a change in Foreign Bank and Financial Accounts regulations affecting cryptocurrency holdings at foreign exchanges.

-The Financial Crimes Enforcement Network (FinCEN), a bureau of the US Department of the Treasury, announced that it will soon propose new regulation affecting cryptocurrency holdings at foreign exchanges.
+The Financial Crimes Enforcement Network (FinCEN), a bureau of the US Department of the Treasury, announced that it will soon propose new regulations affecting cryptocurrency holdings at foreign exchanges.

 This proposal is separate from the one FinCEN recently proposed on cryptocurrency wallets.